Manolo Higuera

-Manuel 'Manolo' Higuera Sancho (born 14 March 1964) is a Spanish retired footballer who played as a forward, and was the president of Racing de Santander.
+Manuel 'Manolo' Higuera Sancho (born 14 March 1964) is a Spanish retired footballer who played as a forward, and is the president of Racing de Santander.

 Club career

 Born in Santander, Cantabria, Higuera graduated with Racing de Santander's youth setup.
 He made his first team – and La Liga – debut on 9 September 1984, starting in a 0–1 away loss against Real Valladolid.

 Higuera left the Verdiblancos in 1988, after appearing rarely.

 Post-retirement

 After retiring Higuera worked as an advocate, being also a businessman.
 On 14 June 2015 he succeeded Juan Antonio Sañudo as club chairman, as Racing was relegated back to Segunda División B after only one year.

+In the summer of 2023, he became the club's president again, purchasing 74% of the shareholding package together with Sebastian Ceria.